Semyono/Sean-s-Account-Manager/README.md

 Data

 Everything is stored locally in %AppData%\SeansAccountManager.
-Cookies are encrypted and tied to your Windows account, so they can't be read on another machine or by another user.
-There's no analytics or telemetry, and nothing is sent anywhere except Roblox's own API.
+Cookies are encrypted and tied to your Windows account.